 The fascinating walking tours transport you through palaces, gates, gardens, and audience rooms where only the highest-ranking visitors were allowed to enter to view the shogun.

 You’ll learn about the rich history accompanying the castle and also about the people who once lived here.

 How to Get to Kyoto

-The airport serves mainly domestic flights – perfect if you are travelling from other cities in Japan.
+The airport serves mainly domestic flights – perfect if you are traveling from other cities in Japan.

 You can also fly into Kansai International or Central Japan International Airports both 90 minutes from central Kyoto by express train and shinkansen (bullet train).

-Kyoto can be reached from Osaka International Airport by shared taxi van and limousine bus.
+Kyoto can be reached from Osaka International Airport by a shared taxi van and limousine bus.